jfogarty/mmeddle/docs/DEVELOPERS.md

 You can also use **\`mm.log.debug [obj]** to output objects directly to the cli log file.
 You need a **administrator: true,** line in your **./config/user-[alias].config** to enable use of this command.
-- Use the Firefox Firebug test environment for browser debugging.
+- Use the Firefox dev tools test environment for browser debugging.
 This is quite good with the webcli, and not bad with AngularJS apps.
 - Use node-inspector for debugging the server (and other node applications).

 ### Debugging Unit Tests

 I debug unit tests for node using node-inspector on Chrome on a Windows system, so your experience may differ.
 Start `node-inspector` in its own shell and leave it running, then:

     node-debug --debug-brk node_modules\mocha\bin\_mocha -u bdd -r should

 The `_mocha` selects the *real* .js file for the mocha engine, instead of the stub that launches a separate test process.
 Note that there are a lot of checked exceptions thrown and there is a timer used by mocha that may annoy you.
 Often it is easier to just debug an scratch function without having the Mocha infrastructure getting in the way.

 **Note:** My console log always starts with the message:
 > Error: Injection failed: no require in current frame